wezm/desktop.institute/content/posts/welcome-to-the-institute.md

   * KDE + alternate window manager
   * GNOME with PaperWM extension
 * Explore what it would take to alter existing environments
-  * Review of code size, architectural choices, bugs rates, sources of bugs
+  * Review of code size, architectural choices, sources and rate of bugs
 * Review the state of Wayland window compositors
-* More to come...
+* And more…

 Subscribe to the [RSS feed](/rss.xml) or follow me on [Mastodon] or [Twitter] to follow along.
 I'm publishing the [source of this site][src] to GitHub.
 If